Attachment styles get too much credit for your relationship problems

 None of this shows up in your attachment style.

-You probably need both
+You probably need both β so how do they work together?

 This isn't an argument to throw out attachment theory.
 It's useful for understanding your baseline emotional wiring in relationships.
 Do you tend to move toward people when stressed, or pull away?
 That matters.